-Recommendation Page commendation 3: Initiate a community planning process in the Lower Darling to tore river health and sustain local livelihoods Academy of Science 55 • Establish a Lower Darling Communities rescue plan focused on river health, Menindee Lakes management, livelihoods based on water, customary management practices, and critical human needs (drinking water and sanitation). • Provide structural adjustment funding to affected communities in relation to water recovery and changes to river management to value add for regional communities (supporting Productivity Commission recommendation). commendation 4: Improve meaningful engagement with river-based communities, luding Indigenous peoples Academy of Science 55 • Implement the Ministerial Council recommendation to amend the Basin Plan to include Indigenous representation on the Murray-Darling Basin Authority • Improve governance and transparency in Basin water management, including establishing a Northern Connected Basin Environmental Watering Committee, with representation of traditional owners. avo commendation 6 : Return to the intent of the 2012 Murray-Darling Basin Plan to bid increasing risks of more fish kills and other environmental problems for the rling River: Academy of Science 56 • Identify and implement legal, policy and operational mechanisms, including 'shepherding arrangements' which protect environmental water throughout the Darling River systems and its tributary river catchments. • Repeal the cap on 1500 GL on water buybacks (Sec 85C of the Water Act 2007) from willing irrigators to recover water at the least cost to taxpayers, and fund additional infrastructure, constraint and supply projects, only where independent reviews find with high confidence that they provide required hydrological, ecological, cultural and economic benefits. • Audit and assess the take of floodplain harvesting on New South Wales and Queensland floodplains, adjusting for commitments to the Murray-Darling Basin Cap and accounting for long-term groundwater impacts, before licensing and regulation.
-Regulation should be supported by ongoing monitoring and metering. • Reinstate the Murray-Darling Basin Cap of 1995, agreed to by all state and territory governments and the Commonwealth Government.
-To achieve that outcome an inquiry must be undertaken to specify the levels of take of water at 1993/1994 (NSW, VIC, SA) and 1999/2000 (QLD) levels of water resource development from the river, floodplains and connected groundwater systems, affecting flows into the Darling river. • Implement regulation of floodplain harvesting across New South Wales and Queensland, incorporating understanding of assessment of take at Murray-Darling Basin Cap levels and accounting for long-term groundwater impacts. • Implement rigorous water accounting across the Northern Basin, applied to all recovery through supply, infrastructure (e.g. increasing volume of off-river storages), purchase projects, and interaction with floodplain take and greater assessment of connectivity issues through groundwater use and return flows issues to determine long-term impacts on declining Darling River flows.
+Recommendation Source Page Recommendation 3: Initiate a community planning process in the Lower Darling restore river health and sustain local livelihoods to Academy of Science 55 Establish a Lower Darling Communities rescue plan focused on river heal Menindee Lakes management, livelihoods based on water, customa management practices, and critical human needs (drinking water and sanitation ary Provide structural adjustment funding to affected communities in relation to war recovery and changes to river management to value add for regional communit (supporting Productivity Commission recommendation).
+Recommendation 4: Improve meaningful engagement with river-based communition including Indigenous peoples es, Academy of Science 55 Implement the Ministerial Council recommendation to amend the Basin Plan include Indigenous representation on the Murray-Darling Basin Authority to Improve governance and transparency in Basin water management, includi establishing a Northern Connected Basin Environmental Watering Committee, w representation of traditional owners.
+Recommendation 6 : Return to the intent of the 2012 Murray-Darling Basin Plan avoid increasing risks of more fish kills and other environmental problems for t Darling River: • 56 Identify and implement legal, policy and operational mechanisms, includi 'shepherding arrangements' which protect environmental water throughout t Darling River systems and its tributary river catchments.
+Repeal the cap on 1500 GL on water buybacks (Sec 85C of the Water Act 200 from willing irrigators to recover water at the least cost to taxpayers, and fu additional infrastructure, constraint and supply projects, only where independence reviews find with high confidence that they provide required hydrologic ecological, cultural and economic benefits. nd ent Audit and assess the take of floodplain harvesting on New South Wales a Queensland floodplains, adjusting for commitments to the Murray-Darling Bas Cap and accounting for long-term groundwater impacts, before licensing a regulation.
+Regulation should be supported by ongoing monitoring and meterin sin nd Reinstate the Murray-Darling Basin Cap of 1995, agreed to by all state and territoristic governments and the Commonwealth Government.
+To achieve that outcome inquiry must be undertaken to specify the levels of take of water at 1993/19 (NSW, VIC, SA) and 1999/2000 (QLD) levels of water resource development from the river, floodplains and connected groundwater systems, affecting flows into the Darling river. an 94 om Implement regulation of floodplain harvesting across New South Wales a Queensland, incorporating understanding of assessment of take at Murray-Darli Basin Cap levels and accounting for long-term groundwater impacts.
+Implement rigorous water accounting across the Northern Basin, applied to recovery through supply, infrastructure (e.g. increasing volume of off-riv storages), purchase projects, and interaction with floodplain take and great assessment of connectivity issues through groundwater use and return flows issue to determine long-term impacts on declining Darling River flows. ver ter